-For a treat in Spring, above the tunnel accessed up Bridge Road, make a left off of Bridge Road, if you proceed up Climax Road to the guardrail mark, you might see the resident Bald Eagle family on your right near the vertical mark on the guardrail.
+For a treat in Spring, above the tunnel accessed up Bridge Road, make a left off of Bridge Road, and proceed up Climax Road to the guardrail mark and pink tape, you might see the resident Bald Eagle family on your right in a pine tree near the vertical mark on the guardrail.
 Please do not disturb the eagles.

 BROOKVILLE DEPOT ST. SPUR TRAILHEAD